Overview: MA in Applied Anthropology/MPH

 Suggested Timeline

 This program is designed to take 3 years for students taking 4 courses per long semester, plus 1 course each summer.
 Students are allowed to take fewer classes per semester but should be aware that some classes are only offered once a year or once every two years.
-This is just one exampe of a timeline.
+This is just one example of a timeline.

 Fall - Year 1